 From A Wiki of Ice and Fire

-Wine is comparable to real life wine.
-It is an alcoholic beverage made with fermented fruit juice, mainly from grapes.
+Wine in Westeros is comparable to wine in the real world.
+It is an alcoholic beverage made with fermented fruit juice, usually grapes.
 Wine is a very popular beverage.
-There are many vintages of wine in Westeros and beyond.
+There are many different and unique vintages of wine in Westeros and beyond.
 Some vintages are vastly superior to others.

 Vintages of wine